img

 What is the birth control shot?

-The birth control shot is an injection given to a woman or girl every 3 months in the upper arm or buttock, to help prevent pregnancy.
-The birth control shot contains a long-acting form of the female hormone, progestin that plays a role in the menstrual cycle and pregnancy.
+The birth control shot is an injection provided every 3 months in the upper arm or buttock, to help prevent pregnancy.
+It contains a long-acting form of the female hormone progestin, that plays a role in the menstrual cycle and pregnancy.
 Hormones are chemicals that control how different parts of your body work.
 The shot prevents pregnancy by keeping the ovaries from releasing eggs.
 It also causes cervical mucus to thicken and the lining of the uterus to thin.
 This keeps sperm from reaching and fertilizing an egg.

 Where is the birth control shot available?